tlozs/spicetify-seekSongKeybinds/README.md

 # spicetify-seekSongKeybinds
-A **[Spicetify](https://github.com/spicetify/cli)** extension for Spotify that enables YouTube-like keybinds to jump in the currently playing song.
+A **[Spicetify](https://github.com/spicetify/cli)** extension for Spotify that enables YouTube-like keybinds to jump in the song that is currently playing.

 ## How to install